uselagoon/.github/profile/README.md

 Chat with us on Discord, and stay up to date with releases and blog posts: https://discord.gg/te5hHe95JE

-If you’re a part of the Drupal community, feel free to join us on the Drupal Slack (https://www.drupal.org/community/contributor-guide/reference-information/talk/tools/slack), in our #lagoon channel.

 ## Blog

-Check out our blog over at https://dev.to/uselagoon, where we write about how we make Lagoon, tools we use and love, and Open Source bits of interest.
+Check out our blog over at https://dev.to/uselagoon, where we write about how we make Lagoon, tools we use and love, and open source bits of interest.

 ### Recent Articles
 <!--START_SECTION:devtofeed-->